-Introduce Kenny and his home.
+Present the Kenny puppet and his home.
 Shake the box so that the children can hear that there is something in the box and say Who's in the box?
 Look inside as you are putting on the Kenny puppet and say excitedly: It's Kenny! (show Kenny to the children) Hello!
 Hello!
 Hello, Kenny!
 Invite children to repeat Hello, Kenny.
 Play the Hello! song.
 As you sing, make Kenny wave to the children.

 Hello!
 Hello!
 It's a lovely day.
-Welcome to the pet shop, Come in and play!
+Welcome to the park, Come in and play!

 Go around with the Kenny puppet and say Hello to the children.
 Go up to each child, have Kenny purr, shake their hands and say Hello, (name).
-Encourage each child to shake Kenny's paw and say Hello.
+Encourage each child to shake Kenny's hand and say Hello.

 2 Meet the characters.
+Listen to the Hello, I'm Kenny! song.
 (Track 04)